TSN Hockey: On-air staff

 James Duthie serves as the lead in-studio host with analysts including Bob McKenzie, Darren Dreger, and Pierre LeBrun.
-Tessa Bonhomme is a secondary studio host, primarily working Canadiens games.
-Craig Button, Dave Poulin, Mike Johnson, Glenn Schiiler and Aaron Ward also contribute periodically in the studio.
-Mark Masters (Maple Leafs), John Lu (Jets) and Kenzie Lalonde (Canadiens) serve as in-arena hosts.
+Laura Diakun is a secondary studio host, primarily working on Canadiens games.
+Craig Button, Dave Poulin, Mike Johnson, Glenn Schiiler, and Aaron Ward also contribute periodically in the studio.
+Mark Masters (Maple Leafs), John Lu (Jets), and Kenzie Lalonde (Canadiens) serve as in-arena hosts.

 Gord Miller does play-by-play for both Toronto Maple Leafs and Ottawa Senators regional games.
 Mike Johnson primarily works Maple Leafs games while Jamie McLennan and Dave Poulin serve as colour commentators for a majority of Sens games.
-In some instances where both the Maple Leafs and Senators either play each other or were assigned a game on TSN on the same day, Miller would call the Maple Leafs game while Jon Abbott would fill in during Senators broadcasts.
+In some instances where both the Maple Leafs and Senators either play each other or were assigned a game on TSN on the same day, Miller would call the Maple Leafs game while either Matt Cullen or Kenzie Lalonde would call the Senators game.
 On Winnipeg Jets broadcasts, Dan Robertson does play-by-play and Kevin Sawyer provides colour commentary.
-For Montreal Canadiens regional games, Bryan Mudryk work play-by-play duties while colour commentary is rotated between Dave Poulin, Mike Johnson, and Craig Button.
+For Montreal Canadiens regional games, Bryan Mudryk work play-by-play duties while colour commentary is rotated between Dave Poulin, Frank Corrado, Mike Johnson, and Craig Button.

 Miller, Dennis Beyak, Johnson, and Button are also assigned to work the World Junior Championships in January.
 During their absences, McLennan and an alternate play-by-play announcer would work both Maple Leafs and Senators games, with Mudryk substituting on occasional Senators games.
 Sean Campbell would replace Mudryk on its television broadcasts.